SamMarkowitz/docs-test/docs/03_lesson.md

 ```

 ##Imports
-After the namespace you can list the namespace of any SLANG files that you will need to reference in your flow.
+After the namespace you can list the namespace of any CloudSlang files that you will need to reference in your flow.
 Our flow will need to reference the operation in **print.sl**, so we'll add the namespace from that file to the `imports` key.
 We map an alias that we will use as a reference in the flow to the namespace we are importing.
 Let's call the alias `base`.

 ```yaml
 imports: